Connect with an Advisor to explore program requirements, curriculum, transfer credit process, and financial aid options.

 Sara Sander Link

 Miranda Brand has served as associate dean in the College of Social and Behavioral Sciences since 2011.
-She joined Purdue Global (formerly Kaplan University) in 2006 as an adjunct instructor in the School of Graduate Education and subsequently led the Department of Educational Studies as academic chair from 2008 to 2011.
+She joined Purdue Global in 2006 as an adjunct instructor in the School of Graduate Education and subsequently led the Department of Educational Studies as academic chair from 2008 to 2011.
 Prior to joining Purdue Global, she served 20 years in public education in various roles including teacher, curriculum coordinator, staff development presenter, and school administrator.

 Education: EdD, Nova Southeastern University